Take a look at some of the oldest companies in the UK.

 In 1736, James Barclay, John Freame’s son in law became a partner and later lent his name to the company.

-At the time of writing, Barclays is a prodigious multinational investment and financial services corporation.
+At the time of writing, Barclays is a huge multinational investment and financial services corporation.

 (Year Founded: 1692)